nilcons/gists/vectorBuilder/README.md

     liftIO $ MV.unsafeWrite v2 (2*i + 1) x
 ```

-What's important here is that we are doing _very cheap_ IO operations
+We are doing _very cheap_ IO operations
-(poking in mutable vectors), which means if there's any overhead,
+(poking in mutable vectors), which means that if there is any overhead,
-we'll see it clearly.
-(Also, I chose an example similar to Michael's:
+we will see it clearly.
+(I chose an example similar to Michael's:
 duplicating elements from one vector into another).
-Note that we have
-3 `liftIO`s inside the `transformed` loop, which we could have
+Note the 3 `liftIO`s inside the `transformed` loop.
-combined into one.
-This is on purpose; but what's really important is
+I intentionally did not combine them into one, but what's really important is
 that the `liftIO`s are _inside_ the loop, not outside.

 And the benchmark: